Kristina01111000/Drws_site/README.md

 For Emails:
 - test out email automation
-- need to check and fix constant contact links to patreon

--
 9/5

 - Add the other socials to constant contact, instagram = fourelementdoctor, office facebook = university chiropractic -> i cant link facebook or instagram, he has to do that, or give me the passwords so i can do it